Decatur GA DUI Lawyer - Decatur GA DUI Attorney

 An arrest for DUI in Decatur can be one of the most stressful events of a person's life.
 Court hearings, license suspensions, police officers, attorneys...none of these are pleasant.

-One of the worst elements of a DUI case is the license suspension and in Georgia, the Department of Driver Services will AUTOMATICALLY suspend your driver's license ten (10) days after you receive your citation for the DUI!
+One of the worst elements of a DUI case is the license suspension and in Georgia, the Department of Driver Services will AUTOMATICALLY suspend your driver's license thirty (30) days after you receive your citation for the DUI!
 You must request an Administrative License Suspension Hearing or ALS Hearing or an ignition interlock device.

 Many people are confused with the fact that there are two hearings and two court proceedings in separate court systems.
 The criminal case will happen to you whether or not you request an ALS hearing.
 This is why you were given an actual court date when you were released from custody.
 In addition, your license is automatically suspended unless you request a separate ALS hearing or the ignition interlock device.
 However, your Decatur DUI Attorney can request a hearing to stop the suspension.

 We will appear on your behalf at the hearing, unless you wish to attend.
 We understand the stresses of everyday life, work, school, family and childcare, and we want to limit the amount of time you have to devote to the DUI-related aggravations.
 Since it's a civil hearing, your appearance is not mandatory.
 However, eventually you will have to attend court for the criminal case, but we can make several appearances for you in order to save you from as much aggravation as possible.

 Once the license suspension hearing has been requested, our office will turn its attention to your court case.
 DUI court cases in Georgia are complicated and often confusing.
 Which court you are supposed to appear in is sometimes a mystery, based on where you were arrested, which agency cited you, what charges were filed, and at what stage of the process your case is in.